One S3 Endpoint

 Step 2: Write Code

-Once you have a Zenko instance up and running, you can use it as you would use any S3-compatible endpoint.
+You can use it as you would use any S3-compatible endpoint.
 For example, create a bucket on the Orbit sandbox using the AWS-CLI tool:

-$ aws --profile zenkotest s3 mb s3://zenkotest --endpoint https://1d393129-7325-11e8-a153-0242ac110002.sandbox.zenko.io
+$ aws –profile zenkotest s3 mb s3://zenkotest –endpoint https://1d393129-7325-11e8-a153-0242ac110002.sandbox.zenko.io

 Since Zenko is compatible with Amazon’s S3 API, you can use any of the standard S3 tools to manage the instance.